 It is a known fact that during the initial stages of pregnancy, you may be inclined to feel a lot more exhausted and weary than you could actually imagine being.
 For this reason, you need to make sure you get more rest by getting to bed early every night

 These are just some of the many tips that will ensure that the health of your baby is not being compromised during the crucial first few months of your pregnancy.
 For more information on how you can look after your health better, follow the advice of your gynecologist and be sure to be very punctual about your routine visits.
 Marham is a good platform to find your way to some of the most competent and reliable gynecologists in Lahore.
 Follow us today to put your health and that of your baby’s in the best hands.
-Feel free to consult, guide & take the best advice for you deliveries & child birth issues with the Best Gynecologist in Lahore, Karachi & other main cities of Pakistan.
+Feel free to consult, guide & take the best advice for your deliveries & childbirth issues with the Best Gynecologist in Karachi, Lahore & other main cities of Pakistan.

 Latest posts by Iqra Umair (see all)